AleksandraGrabowska04/Steam-Game-Hit-Predictor-Predicting-Best-Selling-Steam-Games-Using-Machine-Learning/README.md

 - **Data Analysis** – identifying trends, correlations, and patterns.
 - **Modeling** – Logistic Regression (baseline) and LightGBM (boosting method).
 - **Evaluation** – using Accuracy, Precision, Recall, F1 Score, and ROC AUC.

+---

+## License (Code)

+This project’s **code** is licensed under the MIT License.
+You are free to use, modify, and distribute it, provided that the original copyright notice and this license are included.